News

 13 Jan Launching New “Friends of the Land Trust” Volunteer Groups

 Join the Bainbridge Island Land Trust's team of passionate environmental stewards – become a member of the Friends of Agate Passage Preserve or Friends of Manzanita Ridge Preserve!
 These volunteer groups offer a unique opportunity for those eager to make a meaningful impact in their local community by supporting the Land Trust's vital conservation efforts.
 Learn to perform hands-on stewardship work, such as invasive species removal, habitat restoration, plantings, trail maintenance, and beach cleanups.
 Questions?
 Email Sydney, our Stewardship Associate.
 Join Friends of Manzanita Ridge Preserve What is Friends of Manzanita Ridge?
 Friends of Manzanita Ridge is a volunteer group dedicated to supporting stewardship efforts at the Preserve.
 Through hands-on activities like invasive species removal, trail maintenance, plantings, and watering, this group plays a key role in maintaining and preserving Manzanita Ridge.
-By joining, you will: Meet new friends and neighbors Strengthen community connections Help the Land Trust preserve this beautiful natural space Gain environmental education and outreach opportunities Meeting & Involvement Details Stewardship training & site visit scheduled for March (more details to come!)
-Meet every few months at Manzanita Ridge Preserve to complete stewardship activities Report progress back to Land Trust staff Track volunteer hours Coordinate volunteer work parties as needed Get Involved Today!
-Interested in becoming a member or team leader?
+By joining, you will: Meet new friends and neighbors Strengthen community connections Help the Land Trust preserve this beautiful natural space Gain environmental education and outreach opportunities Responsibilities Attend the virtual training & in-person site visit Meet every few months at Manzanita Ridge Preserve to complete stewardship activities Report progress back to Land Trust staff Track volunteer hours Coordinate volunteer work parties as needed Get Involved Today!
+Virtual Training: Thursday, March 6th from 5:30 – 6:30 PM on Zoom Site Visit: Saturday, March 8th from 10:00 AM – 12:00 PM at Manzanita Ridge Preserve Interested in becoming a member or team leader?
 Fill out the form here or reach out to Sydney, our Stewardship Associate.
 Let’s make a positive impact together!
 Join Friends of Agate Passage Preserve What is Friends of Agate Passage Preserve?
 Friends of Agate Passage Preserve is a volunteer group dedicated to supporting stewardship efforts at the Preserve.
-Through hands-on activities like invasive species removal, trail maintenance, plantings, and beach cleanups, this group plays a key role in maintaining and preserving this beautiful natural space.
-By joining, you will: Meet new friends and neighbors...
+Through hands-on activities like invasive species removal, trail maintenance, plantings, and beach cleanups, this group plays...

 READ MORE